THEJOHNCALEB/johnocaleb/README.md

-Hi there 👋
+* Hi there 👋

-*Johnocaleb/johnocaleb* is one of my proposed portfolio.

-📫 How to reach me: calebjohn3112@gmail.com
+-I’m JOHN CALEB

+🔭
-💬 Ask me about": C# MONGODB And some Frameworks
+- 💬 Ask me about": 🌱Coding and Programming..

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Projects using C#, Javascript And Mongo DB

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: calebjohn3112@gmail.com

-- 😄 Pronouns: ...
+📫 Feel free To Drop A Message.

-- ⚡ Fun fact: ...
+ ...
--->